 I remember my first Swiss army knife.
 It was one of the many gifts from Switzerland that my uncle brought back from his maiden visit.
 I still have it today in fact!
 It’s stored right next to the one I bought when I went to Switzerland myself in 2017.

-With so many different utility tools stored in its compact body, every Swiss army knife offers a multitude of different functions.
+With so many different utility tools stored in its compact body, every Swiss army knife offers many different functions.
 Apart from each model having its own set of tools in addition to the blade, every Swiss army knife is also unique in appearance by model.

 If I had to recommend the best Swiss army knife brand, it would be Victorinox.
-A tried-and-tested brand, Victorinox produces top quality Swiss army knives and is often the first brand that you see.
+A tried-and-tested brand, Victorinox produces top-quality Swiss army knives and is often the first brand that you see.

-3. Swiss watches
+4. Swiss watches

 While chocolate and army knives are fantastic souvenirs in their own right, nothing makes a statement quite like the luxurious gleam of a Swiss watch!

-And while famous brands like Rolex or Tag Heuer can be a little pricey, there are also more affordable options like Swatch, and Wenger.
+And while famous brands like Rolex or Tag Heuer can be a little pricey, there are also more affordable options like Swatch and Wenger.
 Regardless, whether you’re looking to pamper your loved ones with a luxurious Swiss souvenir or simply want a shiny new accessory for yourself, you really can’t go wrong with Swiss watches.

 If you’re wondering where to buy Swiss watches, we recommend paying a visit to the town of Interlaken.
 Not only are there numerous watch boutiques there, you can also enjoy stunning alpine views as you do your shopping!

 For those who’ve never had it, Swiss fondue is basically a mixture of different cheeses that are melted in a communal pot.
 You then dip bread and potatoes into the cheese for a satisfying and savory meal.

 Needless to say, Swiss fondue is relatively challenging to find outside of Switzerland.
 So, before you head back, why not pick up one of the most unique souvenirs from Switzerland: a fondue set!
 It often includes a fondue pot and some skewers for the bread and potatoes (these are, of course, not included).

-5. Swiss cheeses
+6. Swiss cheeses

 I’ll let you in on a secret: the ingredient that makes Swiss chocolate so good is alpine milk, which is milk produced at high-altitude farms in the Alps.
 The same alpine milk is also often used to produce another famous Swiss souvenir: Swiss cheese!

-In truth, Switzerland has a wide variety of different cheeses, each with their own flavor profiles and uses.
-Emmentaler, Gruyère, Appenzeller, these are just SOME of the most famous cheeses in Switzerland.
+In truth, Switzerland has a wide variety of different cheeses, each with its own flavor profiles and uses.
+Emmentaler, Gruyère, Appenzeller — these are just SOME of the most famous cheeses in Switzerland.

 However, stuffing a block of cheese into your bag for an extended period of time may be challenging.
-That’s why, we recommend buying these souvenirs just before you head home.
+That’s why we recommend buying these souvenirs just before you head home.
 And since Zurich is the most common international departure point, Swiss cheese is actually one of the top things to buy in Zurich.

-6. Raclette maker
+7. Raclette maker

 Another unique Swiss souvenir that can bring out the deliciousness of Swiss cheese is a raclette maker.
 Like Swiss fondue, raclette is a popular cheese dish in Switzerland.

 Basically, molten cheese is scraped onto a serving of potatoes, making a quick and yummy snack.
 It’s also readily available almost anywhere in Switzerland.
 But unlike Swiss fondue, raclette uses only one type of cheese (usually): raclette.

 A raclette pan is a unique cooking utensil that can help recreate the culinary experience.
-Of course, you’ll also need to pick up a block of raclette (these cheese) to make it truly legit.
+Of course, you’ll also need to pick up a block of raclette to make it truly legit.
 While it may sound like a hassle just to recreate such a simple dish, trust me, it’s definitely worth it.

-7. Swiss wine
+8. Swiss wine

 Being a landlocked nation that borders Italy and France, it comes as no surprise that Switzerland houses plenty of vineyards in the south.

 Naturally, this makes Swiss wine another one of the most sought-after gifts from Switzerland.
 The crisp, fruity Swiss wines definitely pair well with the savory texture of Swiss cheeses and can make for quite the indulgence.

-8. Swiss cowbells
+9. Swiss cowbells

 First, picture the Swiss alps.
 What do you see?
 What do you hear?
-For me, I picture snow-capped mountains, verdant meadows and a herd of cows grazing.
-As they move, the sound of cowbells echo through the alpine air.
+For me, I picture snow-capped mountains, verdant meadows, and a herd of cows grazing.
+As they move, the sound of cowbells echoes through the alpine air.

 Cowbells are known by the locals as the music of the Alps and believe it or not, you can actually buy these cowbells as souvenirs from Switzerland!
 While most countries use cast iron cowbells, Swiss cowbells are made using pressed sheet metal that’s called a Trychel.

 You don’t have to go out of your way to buy these Swiss souvenirs though because Swiss cowbells are readily available almost everywhere.

-9. Swiss cuckoo clocks
+10. Swiss cuckoo clocks

 Another popular traditional Swiss souvenir is a Swiss cuckoo clock.
 While it’s true that cuckoo clocks likely originated in the neighboring country of Germany, Swiss cuckoo clocks have their own unique charms not found anywhere else.

-Swiss cuckoo clocks combine expert craftsmanship, delightful music and the ever-iconic, hourly singing of the cuckoo bird into one impressive Swiss souvenir.
+Swiss cuckoo clocks combine expert craftsmanship, delightful music, and the ever-iconic, hourly singing of the cuckoo bird into one impressive Swiss souvenir.

-10. Mondaine railway clocks
+11. Mondaine railway clocks

-Indeed, ask anyone who has visited Switzerland and they will surely rave about how committed the Swiss are about being on time.
+Indeed, ask anyone who has visited Switzerland and they will surely rave about how committed the Swiss are to being on time.
 This is most clearly reflected in the efficiency of Switzerland’s extensive network of trains and railways.

 What makes a Mondaine railway clock so special is the fact that it only ticks for 58 seconds.
 That is a direct reference to the Swiss sentiment: being two seconds early always makes you on time.

 If you ask me, this is one of the best souvenirs from Switzerland for the habitually late!

-11. Music boxes
+12. Music boxes

 Even though Swiss watches are all the rage these days around the world, the most famous Swiss souvenirs used to be music boxes.

 Elegant and classy, traditional Swiss music boxes are carved out of the finest wood and often feature hand-painted scenes of life in the Swiss Alps.
 The most common music boxes play classics like “Edelweiss” and the “Happy Wanderer”.
 However, more high-end music boxes can also be modified to play a large variety of tunes.

-12. Traditional wooden toys and carvings
+13. Traditional wooden toys and carvings

 Speaking of intricate Swiss souvenirs made from wood, another unique item that should be on your souvenir shopping list is a traditional Swiss wooden toy.
 These beautifully crafted figurines are extremely popular, not just among children in Switzerland, but also among classic toy collectors.

-The toys come in a wide variety of shapes, sizes, and colors, ranging from classic wooden tops, planes, trains, St. Bernards, alpine cows and more!
+The toys come in a wide variety of shapes, sizes, and colors, ranging from classic wooden tops, planes, trains, St. Bernards, alpine cows, and more!
 All of these are masterfully crafted from beech, maple, lime, and birch trees in Switzerland.

-13. Heidi books & souvenirs
+14. Heidi books & souvenirs